sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

 ## Running Terratest Commands

-### Running the default tests
+### Running the Default Tests

-To run the default suite of unit tests (only terraform plan), run the following docker command:
+To run the default suite of unit tests (only Terraform plan), run the following Docker command:

 ```bash
 # Run from the ./viya4-iac-azure directory